SirCryptic/exifmapper/README.md

 # Installation
 ### Prerequisites
-- Python 3.8+: Download Python
+- Python 3.8+
-- Windows: For the compiled .exe (other OS support possible with source).
+- Windows: Just use the compiled .exe unless you want to run from source (note: other OS support possible with source).

 ### Option 1: Run from Source